mozjay0619/python-parallel-process-patterns/README.rst

-Repository of fun weekend projects, exploring and experimenting with various techniques and technologies, practicing building parallel computing tools for Python.
+Repository of fun weekend projects: exploring, practicing, and experimenting with various techniques and technologies for building parallel computing tools for Python.
+The best way to learn it is to build it.

 Patterns